|

 - 2. FTPS protocol

-FTP (File Transfer Protocol) is a protocol for transferring files from one site to another.
-This protocol allows you to exchange files via TCP/IP or the Internet.
+FTP (File Transfer Protocol) is a protocol for transferring files from one computer to another.
+This protocol allows you to exchange files over TCP/IP or the Internet.
 On the Internet, thousands of file servers can be accessed via FTP.
-These servers propose shareware or freeware to the public.
-WINDEV and WEBDEV include several WLanguage functions allowing you to manage files on an FTP server from your applications or sites.
+FTP servers host shareware or freeware software accessible to the public.
+WINDEV and WEBDEV include several WLanguage functions for managing files on an FTP server from your applications or websites.

-Use convention - In theory, you cannot connect to an FTP site without an FTP account and a password.
-Only a user with an account and a password can connect to this site.
+How it works - In theory, you cannot connect to an FTP server without an FTP account and a password.
+Only users with an account and a password can access the server.

 - Send and retrieve files (according to the connection mode).
-For a passive connection, the WINDEV application or the WEBDEV website must request the authorization from the FTP server before each file operation on the server.
+For a passive connection, the WINDEV application or WEBDEV website must request authorization from the FTP server to manipulate the files on the FTP server.
 You can also:

-- get the characteristics of the files located on an FTP server: attributes, size, etc.
+- get the details of the files located on an FTP server (attributes, size, etc.)

 - manipulate files on an FTP server: create or delete files, etc.

-- list the files of a directory found on the FTP server by running a procedure used to perform a process for each file found.
+- list the files of a directory on the FTP server and run a procedure for each file found.

-- An FTP server must be installed and configured on one of the computers used to perform the transfer.
+- An FTP server must be installed and configured on one of the computers used for the transfer.

-- Caution: FTP functions cannot be used in the Android emulator.
+FTP functions cannot be used in the Android emulator. - You can connect to an FTP server:

-Relative path/Absolute path The notions of relative path and absolute path are very important in an FTP application. - A path beginning with a slash is considered an absolute path: this is the path relative to the FTP server root (server-specific parameter).
+Relative path/Absolute path Relative and absolute paths are very important concepts in an application that handles files via FTP. - A path beginning with a slash is considered an absolute path.
+This path is relative to the root of the FTP server (server-specific parameter).

-ex: /pub/user/FIONA - A path not starting with a slash is considered as being a relative path, which means a path given in relation to the current directory.
-This current directory can be returned or modified by FTPCurrentDir.
+e.g.: /pub/user/FIONA - If the path does not begin with a slash, it is considered a relative path, i.e. the path relative to the current directory on the FTP server.
+This current directory can be obtained or changed using FTPCurrentDir.

 Related Examples: